Jack Frye was a frequent visitor to the Davis-Monthan Airfield.

 Russell, Vice President Operations Walter Hamilton (signed

-the Register twice as a passenger), Pilot Johnnie Martin,
+the Register three times as a passenger), Pilot Johnnie Martin,

 Pilot Donald Cornell (did not sign the Register), Pilot Harold